Gopal-Nandi/Chrono-Feed/README.md

 - **Responsive Design**: Adapts to different screen sizes and devices.
 - **User-Friendly Interface**: Presents news articles in an organized and accessible manner.
 - **Search Functionality**: Allows users to search for news articles by keywords.
+- **Night Mode**: Improve user experience with a dark theme option.Allows toggling between light and dark themes for better readability in low-light conditions.
 - **Categorized Content**: Allows users to filter news by categories.

 ### Technologies Used